Mahbubur Rob Sadi

-Early Years
+Early years

-The youngest son of Late Dewan Mohammad Mamun Chowdhury and Syeda Zebunnessa Chaudhurani, Sadi was born in Nabiganj Upazila, Habiganj District, Sylhet on 10 May 1942.
+The youngest son of Dewan Mohammad Mamun Chowdhury and Syeda Zebunnessa Chaudhurani, Sadi was born in Nabiganj Upazila, Habiganj District, Sylhet on 10 May 1942.
 As a child he was never too fond of schools or text books, as he was more of an adventurous type.
-He spent a great deal of time wandering around the village with his cohorts, minding other people’s business.
+He spent a great deal of time wandering around the village with his cohorts, minding other people's business.
 Sadi was better known as the good samaritan who stood beside the sick and the poor.
 His father was always worried about news of his son selling off trees or land to help someone out.

 Sadi graduated from J.K. & H.K.
 High School, Habiganj in 1961.
-During his college years, he was elected Cultural Secretary, Students Association, Chittagong City College.
-In the following year, he enrolled in Moulovibazar Government College and was elected General Secretary, Student Association.
-Sadi joined the Bangladesh Chhatra League in 1962, and eventually the Bangladesh Awami League (1963-1972).
+During his college years, he was elected cultural secretary, Students Association, Chittagong City College.
+In the following year, he enrolled in Moulovibazar Government College and was elected general secretary, Student Association.
+Sadi joined the Bangladesh Chhatra League.

 The Liberation War, 1971

 When the struggle for independence began, Sadi was on his way to Khawai subdivision in Tripura, India for training under BSF.
 He was then off to train under the Indian Army in Meghalaya, India.
 Struck by his fearlessness and valor, the Commander in charge of the training camp, Brigadier General Watke, offered Sadi a position in the armed forces.
 But nothing was more important to Sadi than to fight for the freedom of his motherland, and so he declined.
-When the Brigadier asked, "I will give you one rifle to kill an enemy, but don’t you want anything for yourself?"
+When the brigadier asked, "I will give you one rifle to kill an enemy, but don't you want anything for yourself?"
 Sadi replied, "Give me more rifles and I will kill more enemies!"
-In response to this the Brigadier appointed Sadi as a Sub-sector Commander (sector 4) in Sylhet.
+In response to this the brigadier appointed Sadi as a sub-sector commander (sector 4) in Sylhet.
 He was among the very few commanders, in the entire Liberation Army, to be appointed from outside the armed forces.